Storage virtualization: In-band vs. out-of-band

 In-band, also known as symmetric, virtualization devices actually sit in the data path between the host and storage.
 All I/O requests and their data pass through the device.
 Hosts perform I/O to the virtualization device and never interact with the actual storage device.
 The virtualization device in turn performs I/O to the storage device.
 Caching of data, statistics about data usage, replications services, data migration and thin provisioning are all easily implemented in an in-band device.

 Out-of-band, also known as asymmetric, virtualization devices are sometimes called meta-data servers.
 These devices only perform the meta-data mapping functions.
 This requires additional software in the host which knows to first request the location of the actual data.
 Therefore, an I/O request from the host is intercepted before it leaves the host, a meta-data lookup is requested from the meta-data server (this may be through an interface other than the SAN) which returns the physical location of the data to the host.
 The information is then retrieved through an actual I/O request to the storage.
 Caching is not possible as the data never passes through the device.

-File based virtualization
+File-based virtualization

 File-based virtualization is a type of storage virtualization that uses files as the basic unit of storage.
 This is in contrast to block-based storage virtualization, which uses blocks as the basic unit.
 It is a way to abstract away the physical details of storage and allow files to be stored on any type of storage device, without the need for specific drivers or other low-level configuration.

-File-based virtualization can be used for a variety of purposes, including storage consolidation, improved storage utilization, and disaster recovery.
+File-based virtualization can be used for storage consolidation, improved storage utilization, virtualization and disaster recovery.
 This can simplify storage administration and reduce the overall number of storage devices that need to be managed.
+System administrators and software developers administer the virtual storage through offline operations using built-in or third-party tools.

+Storage allocation

+There are two schemes predominant file-based storage virtualization are: